W427697/Discord-/addons/live-edit/Readme.md

 ```

 In case you want to reference a list of all your components, in cases where you would like to have a certain story where all the components are available, so designers
 and other people that don't code can interact with it!
+By doing it, all the stories will have these components on it!

 Go to your `.storybook/config.js` file:
 ```js